-This post is sponsored by Brother.
+Disclosure: This post is sponsored by Better Homes & Gardens at Walmart.
 All opinions are my own and always will be!
-Thanks for supporting content that keeps Jojotastic going.
+Thanks for supporting the content that keeps Jojotastic going.

 I have some really exciting news: for the next year I will be teaming up with Better Homes & Gardens at Walmart to share tons of decor tips and inspiration — with the affordability you expect from Walmart and the style you expect from Better Homes & Gardens!
 This opportunity is amazing for so many reasons, but especially because it means I will be sharing decor inspiration that is way more accessible to more people.
 My goal is for this blog to be a reliable resource for you and this brand collaboration is going to be an epic way to do that!
 I hope you’re just as excited as I am!
 Plus, Better Homes & Gardens at Walmart has challenged me to try something different this month.
 So today I’m sharing one last tablescape in our tiny dining room before we move and comparing it to mine from 10 years ago!